inivekin/abosa/abosa.typ

 A dark displaces frae the bounds, an sun is tunnelled in vision.
-Has it consumed all that surrounds or excised us wi precision?
+Has it consumed all that surrounds or excised me wi precision?
 Naive delusions do entice,
 but I am nae o note nor knew
 leviathans tae be precise,